 In this course, you will explore the meaning and health benefits created by engagement in occupation.
-Through an understanding of your own occupations, you will appreciate the sense of wellbeing that ensues when occupational performance is optimal.
-Through the use of narrative, you will develop an understanding of barriers to occupational performance, and will explore the ramifications of occupational dysfunction.
+Through an understanding of your own occupations, you will appreciate the sense of well-being that ensues when occupational performance is optimised.
+Through the use of narrative, you will develop an understanding of barriers to occupational performance and will explore the ramifications of occupational dysfunction. imulated practice education, focusing on culturally responsive practice, is an assessed component of this course.
+It contributes towards the total 1000 hours required by WFOT.